jclairelee/VideoWebApp-Languly/README.md

-# Languly(Video_Web_App)
+# Languly

-**_Languly is an online platform that language learners can exchange their language skills and find lanuage partner._**
+Languly is an online platform that language learners can exchange their language skills and find lanuage partner.

 This was my capstone project at Brainstation.
-With the full two weeks of capstone work period, sprint-1 was completed.
+During the two weeks capstone deadline, I was able to complete landing page, App page, login/register page, and call page.
+I used MUI for the first time on this project, and learned a lot about WebRTC and socket.io as well.
 Ideal screen size to run this code is at 1500px.

 [Demo link](https://www.youtube.com/watch?v=wkKaz5o2RY8)